ZaidQureshi/bam/README.md

 * The system's IOMMU should be disabled for ease of debugging.
   * In Intel Systems, this requires disabling `Vt-d` in the BIOS
   * In AMD Systems, this requires disableing `IOMMU` in the BIOS
-* The `iommu` support in Linux must be disabled too, which can be checked and disabled following the instructions [below](#disable-iommu).
+* The `iommu` support in Linux must be disabled too, which can be checked and disabled following the instructions [below](#disable-iommu-in-linux).
 * In the system's BIOS, `ACS` must be disabled if the option is available
 * Relatively new Linux kernel ie. 5.x).
 * CMake 3.1 or newer and the _FindCUDA_ package for CMake
 * GCC version 5.4.0 or newer.
 Compiler must support C++11 and POSIX threads.
 * CUDA 10.2 or newer
 * Nvidia driver (at least 440.33 or newer)
 * Kernel module symbols and headers for the Nvidia driver.
-The instructions for how to compile these symbols are given [below](#nvidia-symbols).
+The instructions for how to compile these symbols are given [below](#compiling-nvidia-driver-kernel-symbols).

 ### Disable IOMMU in Linux ###
-(#disable-iommu)
 If you are using CUDA or implementing support for your own custom devices, you need to explicitly disable IOMMU as IOMMU support for peer-to-peer on Linux is a bit flaky at the moment.
 If you are not relying on peer-to-peer,